Bioconductor/bioconductor.org/content/help/course-materials/extra/BioC2012_setup_guide.md

 in with reception when you arrive or you may receive a ticket.
 On-street metered parking is also available.

+### Wi-Fi

+Wireless access will be available through the network "FHCRC Guest".
+The wireless username and password will be written on all conference whiteboards.
+When you use your browser after connecting to this network you should be prompted to enter this username and password.

 ### Schedule

 A full schedule is in your participant packet which you will